imsky/holder/README.md

 <div id="sample" class="holderjs"></div>
 ```

 The Holder URL in CSS should have a `?` in front.
-You can change the default class by specifying a selector as the `elements` property when calling `Holder.run`.
+You can change the default class by specifying a selector as the `bgnodes` property when calling `Holder.run`.

 Customizing only the settings you need
 --------------------------------------